RobustRoundRobin/RRR/RRR-spec.md

     go-ethereum/worker/worker.go setExtra

-We will be adding to that data to carry the block material for RoRoRo
+We will be adding to that data to carry the block material for RRR
 ### Identity establishment

 Initialisation and subsequent enrolment of identities.
 Here we describe "Attested"